mhoek2/mhoek2.github.io/assets/repo/vlam_training.md

 ﻿### VLAM Training
+	tags[PHP,HTML,CSS,JS,MySQL]
 ![md_ba](assets/illustrations/vlam1.png)
 ![](assets/illustrations/vlam0.png)

-REA College requested an E-learning platform that extend the use of the handbook for the **VLAM Training**. \
+REA College works on an E-learning platform intended to extend the use of a handbook for the **[VLAM Training](https://www.hanze.nl/nl/onderzoeken/centers/centre-of-expertise-healthy-ageing/projecten/voorbereid-van-leeromgeving-naar-arbeidsmarkt-vlam)**.
-The application is built on top of CodeIgniter4 with CI Shield.

-The front-end allows candidate to work on cases and answer related questions in assignments.
-This builds a personal dashboard showing their progress.

-Also, a admin panel is built for administrators.
-They can create the assignments and cases for the training.

-My role is to provide the fundamentals of the application, so it can be extended with more features by other developers in the future.
+My role is to provide the fundamentals of the application, **frontend & backend**.\
+So it can be extended with more features by other developers/students in the future.

+I translated a Figma design provided by the team to a functional web interface. \
+I designed the database and admin panel, allowing to manage all aspects of the training content and user progress. \
+The application is built with CodeIgniter4 with CI Shield at its core.

 I included **[Github CI](https://github.com/mhoek2/EmberEngine/blob/main/.github/workflows/docs.yml)** to build automated documentation using [phpDocumentor](https://phpdoc.org/), [SchemaSpy](https://schemaspy.org/) and [PhpMetrics](https://phpmetrics.org/).